Six things I can do right now to clean my phone storage, memory and home screen

 Your once shiny, spiffy smartphone has become sluggish.
 It doesn’t feel like it did when you first pulled it out of the box.
-It’s not your imagination: Smartphone slowdown is real.
+It’s not your imagination: smartphone slowdown is real.
 Phones tend to accumulate a lot of junk such as downloads, apps, pictures, videos, music etc. which contribute to that slowdown.
 While you may never quite recapture the feeling you had on day one, we can help combat smartphone slowdown with a few spring cleaning tips.
 Cut the clutter and put a spring back in your smartphone’s step with these answers to the question “how do I clean my phone storage and memory?”

 1. Farewell to photos